vippsas/vipps-epayment-api/operations/cancel.md

 [`POST:/payments/{reference}/cancel`][cancel-payment-endpoint].

 ## Cancel before Authorization

-If the payment has not yet reached the `AUTHORIZED` state a cancellation by the merchant via the api will result in `TERMINATED` state of the payment.
+If the payment has not yet reached the `AUTHORIZED` state a cancellation by the merchant via the API will result in `TERMINATED` state of the payment.

 An example response for a cancel request pre-authorization looks like this
 ```json